 Charles Dickens, J.R.R.
 Tolkien, J.K Rowling… You’ve heard of these name right?
 Of course, they’re all famous authors.
 Becoming a great writer is something that takes practice but certainly isn’t impossible to achieve.
 And with the ability to self publish books with relative ease you no longer need to find a publisher to get your work into the hands of people all around the world.

-We’ll be looking at Real Writing Jobs today, which tells visitors they can become a paid writer from the comfort of their own home.
+We’ll be looking at Master Writing Jobs today, which tells visitors they can become a paid writer from the comfort of their own home.
 Can you?
 Yes of course.
-Is Real Writing Jobs the place to go to become a master of the written word?
+Is Master Writing Jobs the place to go to become a master of the written word?
 I’m afraid not.

 What it actually does is take your money, give you useless “bonuses” that are irrelevant to someone who wants to become a writer and then points you somewhere else where you’ll find a job.
 There is no real teaching involved here.